Creating a more inclusive patient experience

 - If you don’t use EngagedMD, please get in touch with us for more information.

-At EngagedMD, we are dedicated to continuous improvement, and this is just the beginning of a review and update of all our content—so expect more to come.
-In the meantime, if you have ideas about how we can make our content more inclusive, please let us know.
+At EngagedMD, we are dedicated to continuous improvement.
+If you have ideas about how we can make our content more inclusive, please let us know.

 More tips: How to make your consents more inclusive